-Developing Capacity to Conduct Proactive Post Marketing Safety Surveillance of Intervertebral Body Fusion Devices Using Electronic Health Record Data
+Developing Capacity to Conduct Proactive Postmarket Safety Surveillance of Intervertebral Body Fusion Devices Using Electronic Health Record Data

 Intervertebral Body Fusion Devices

-This Test-Case assesses the feasibility of using Real-World Data (RWD) captured through the NESTcc Data Network to conduct proactive post-market surveillance for safety for class II medical devices.
-Specifically, this Test-Case is conducting proactive post-market surveillance for safety and effectiveness of lumbar interbody systems captured within Lahey Hospital and Medical Center (Lahey), a NESTcc Data Network Collaborator.
-The project efforts will be completed in collaboration with PEDSnet Coordinating Center at the Children’s Hospital of Philadelphia.
+This Test-Case assessed the feasibility of using Real-World Data (RWD) captured through the NESTcc Research Network to conduct proactive postmarket surveillance for safety for class II medical devices.
+Specifically, this Test-Case is conducting proactive postmarket surveillance for safety and effectiveness of lumbar interbody systems captured within Lahey Hospital and Medical Center (Lahey), a NESTcc Research Network Collaborator.
+The project efforts were completed in collaboration with PEDSnet Coordinating Center at the Children’s Hospital of Philadelphia.

 Intervertebral body fusion devices are used in the treatment of a variety of spine pathologies such as degenerative disc disease or fractures at one or more levels to aid in spinal fusion and may be combined with autogenous and/or allogenic bone, and with supplemental fixation such as posterior pedicle systems.
 Post-market surveillance across various indications, populations, and hardware configurations becomes challenging.
 Test-Case execution will provide information not only about performance of specific devices, but about ways to effectively support research in collaboration with manufacturers and regulators.